-Ever wonder where Zillow gets there information?
-Its pretty simple Public Records, and Zillow’s own Algorithm that helps it determine a value of public records and there own values that they have plugged in to come up with a hypothetical value for your home.
+Ever wonder where Zillow gets its information?
+It’s pretty simple Public Records and Zillow’s own Algorithm that they have plugged in to come up with a hypothetical value for your home.

 That’s a good question.
 I have a few ideas but none of them are probably suitable to put in print.

 See that is one of the beauties of Idaho.
 You go down to the county to file for your home exemption.
-First words will be what did you pay for the property?
+The first words will be what did you pay for the property?
 Your answer is:

 Now is it ever in your favor to disclose?
 There are times: For example when the market was bad.
 You bet if your new property is getting taxed as being worth $200k and you just paid $150k then you bet you march on in there with your contract and closing statement and you disclose what you paid for it.
 But if that is reversed you take the Idaho answer!
 I choose not to disclose!
 And don’t feel bad about taking that choice.
 They expect it!
 And it is your right!
 And even then it still is not disclosed to Zillow.